isomerpages/ura-lkywcp/_network/1-events.md

 ---
 title: Upcoming Events
 permalink: /network/events/
-image: /images/medallion-1280.jpg/
+image: /images/features/2024/knowledge-forum.jpg/
-description: The City Network for the Lee Kuan Yew World City Prize (LKYWCP Network) is a platform for urban leaders and practitioners to connect and engage in creating and exchanging knowledge on building liveable and sustainable cities.
+description: To cultivate knowledge sharing and dialogue, the LKYWCP Network secretariat organises events such as panels and lectures featuring its members.
+The LKYWCP Network also supports member-led events to engender a spirit of collaboration and partnerships amongst cities.
 ---

 To cultivate knowledge sharing and dialogue, the LKYWCP Network secretariat organises events such as panels and lectures featuring its members.
 The LKYWCP Network also supports member-led events to engender a spirit of collaboration and partnerships amongst cities.